kluete/lxUtils/README.md

 * [xutils.h](inc/lx/xutils.h) - timestamps & misc
 * [color.h](inc/lx/color.h) - RGB color definitions for the UI (optional)

 Within these headers, declarations happen within their own namespace _LX_.
-Any local synonyms to STL types are \#used individually (not in bulk) within the LX namespace, i.e. without polluting the global namespace (see Stroustrup "The C++ Programming Language", 4th ed, Section 14.2.2: "using declarations").
+Any local synonyms to STL types are \#used individually (not in bulk) within the LX namespace, i.e. without polluting the global namespace (see Stroustrup "The C++ Programming Language", 4th ed, Section 14.2.2: "\#using declarations").

 ## Examples